Troy Springer’s love of native plants has fueled his landscape company’s growth. Smart use of Hitachi rentals helped him do more.

 Maddox says the loader might get stuck in a hole, but it’s much less likely to tip over.
 “That’s a good safety feature they have on those machines that a lot of other loaders do not offer,” he says.
 And it’s no less important than when the load it’s carrying is the culmination of five years’ worth of work.

 Some tree farms use spades mounted on skid steers or compact track loaders to extract their trees.
-But Maddox prefers the wheel loader.
+But Maddox prefers the wheel loader and the Hitachi machinery attachments.
 The visibility is better and CTLs and skid steers, no matter how carefully you operate them, tear up the ground.
 Maddox keeps a neat carpet of grass growing throughout his fields.
 The wheel loaders are heavy, but by virtue of their big tires and articulated steering, they won’t disturb the grass.
 And as long as there is grass in the rows, the mud and runoff created by rains is minimal.
 That’s no small thing in coastal Florida.

 Something old, something new